- 1. Name of the medicinal product

 It should be noted that nefopam may interfere with some screening tests for benzodiazepines and opioids.
 These tests for benzodiazepines and opioids may give false positive results for patients taking Nefopam Hydrochloride.

 There is no evidence as to the drug safety in human pregnancy, nor is there evidence from animal work that it is free from hazard.
 Avoid in pregnancy unless there is no safer treatment.

 Nefopam is excreted in human milk but there is insufficient information on the effect of Nefopam in newborns/infants.

 In animal studies no adverse effects on fertility were observed (see Section 5.3).
 Whether or not nefopam affects the fertility in humans is unknown.

 Nefopam Hydrochloride has moderate influence on the ability to drive and use machines.
 Nefopam Hydrochloride may cause drowsiness.
 Patients should be warned not to drive or operate machinery until they know how Nefopam Hydrochloride affects them.

-Less frequently, anaphylactic reactions, vomiting, blurred vision, drowsiness, sweating, insomnia, headache and tachycardia have been reported.
+Less frequently, anaphylactic reactions, vomiting, blurred vision, drowsiness, sweating, insomnia, headache, tachycardia, confusional state and coma have been reported.